Department of Philosophy

 The Department of Philosophy at Saint Mary’s University offers a full range of undergraduate courses.
-Students may do a major (36 credit hours) or a minor (24 credit hours) in philosophy or obtain an honours (60 credit hours) degree.
+Students may do a major (36 credit hours) or a minor (24 credit hours) in philosophy or obtain an honours (60 credit hours) degree or a concentration in philosophy (24 credit hours).
 The Department also offers a pre-law option for majors.
-In order to arrange a selection of courses that best fits individual needs and meets Department requirements, students are encouraged to consult with the undergraduate advisor, Dr. Scott Edgar.
+In order to arrange a selection of courses that best fits individual needs and meets Department requirements, students are encouraged to consult with the undergraduate advisor, Dr. Todd Calder.

 What success have graduates of the department had in entering post-graduate programs?

 Graduates of the Saint Mary’s University Philosophy Department have studied in Master’s and Doctoral Programs at the Universities of Alberta, Dalhousie, Queen’s, Waterloo, and Western, as well as at universities in the United States and Britain.
 Many more have been accepted into premier law programs across Canada.